Top 10 Interesting Facts About The World

-- Surprisingly Australia is the most obese country in the world as of 2012 with a 26 percent obesity rate
+- Surprisingly, as of 2012, Australia is the world’s most obese country with an obesity rate of 26 per cent.

-- There are no clocks in Las Vegas gambling casinos
+- There are no gaming casinos in Las Vegas Clocks.

-- Honolulu is the only place in the United States that has a royal palace
+- Honolulu is the only city that has a Royal Palace in the United States.

-- Spain is considered the most mountainous country in Europe and has over 8000 km of beaches
+- Spain is considered to be Europe’s most mountainous country and it has over 8000 km of beaches.

-- One third of all the airports in the world are located in the US
+- One-third of the world’s airports are located in the US.

-- Mexico City is sinking at a rate of 10cm per year, 10 x faster than Venice
+- Mexico City is sinking at 10 cm per annum, 10 times faster than Venice.

-Alien worlds may be all the rage, with their mystique and promise, but the orb we call home, planet Earth, has all the makings for a jaw-dropping blockbuster movie: from the drama of explosive volcanoes, past meteor crashes and catastrophic collisions between rocky plates to the seeming fantasy of the ocean’s deep abysses swirling with odd life and tales of the coldest, hottest, deepest, highest and all-out extreme spots.
-Here are more interesting facts about the world.
+Alien worlds may be all the rage, with their mysticism and promise, but the orb we call home, planet Earth, has all the features of a jaw-blockbuster movie: from the drama of explosive volcanoes, past meteor crashes and catastrophic collisions between rocky plates to the apparent fantasy of the deep abysses of the ocean swirling with strange life and the tales of the coldest, hottest, deepest, highest.
+Here are some more interesting facts about the world.

-Did you know Earth is not actually a sphere?
-That we are rocketing around the sun at 67,000 mph?
-That the majority of Earth’s fresh water is locked up in Antarctica?
+Did you know that Earth really is not a sphere?
+That we are rocketing 67,000 mph around the sun?
+The most fresh water on Earth is being stored up in Antarctica?